Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 This decoupling also has a significant impact on the size of the code.
 It reduces the complexity from O(M*N) to O(M+N), where M represents the number of algorithms and N represents the number of data structures.

 This feature holds particular importance for computational biology researchers.
 When dealing with 20 algorithms applied to 5 data structures, it makes the difference between having to create, debug, document, and maintain 100 functions versus just 25.
-And as the number of algorithms and data structures grows, this difference becomes even more pronounced at an exponential rate.
+And as the number of algorithms and data structures grows, this difference becomes even more pronounced, growing at an exponential rate.

 ---